CiscoDevNet/intersight-powershell/docs/New-IntersightKubernetesNodeGroupProfile.md

 ```

 ### -Maxsize
-Maximum number of nodes desired in this node group.
+Maximum number of nodes this node group can scale up to during repair, replacement or upgrade operations.

 ```yaml
 Type: long